 Readback mode is invoked by setting the R/\overline{W} bit = 1 in the serial input register write.
-With R/\overline{W} = 1, Bits A5 to A0, in association with Bits REG1 and REG0, select the register to be read.
+With R/\overline{W} = 1, Bits A4 to A0, in association with Bits REG1 and REG0, select the register to be read.
 The remaining data bits in the write sequence are don't cares.
-During the next \overline{SPI} write, the data appearing on the SDO output will contain the data from the previously addressed register.
+During the next SPI write, the data appearing on the SDO output contains the data from the previously addressed register.
 For a read of a single register, the NOP command can be used in clocking out the data from the selected register on SDO.

 Figure 30 shows the readback sequence.
-For example, to read back the m register of Channel 0 on the AD5380, the following sequence should be implemented.
-First, write 0x404XXX to the AD5380 input register.
-This configures the AD5380 for read mode with the m register of Channel 0 selected.
-Note that Data Bits DB13 to DB0 are don't cares.
+For example, to read back the m register of Channel 0 on the AD5382, the following sequence should be implemented.
+First, write 0x404XXX to the AD5382 input register.
+This configures the AD5382 for read mode with the m register of Channel 0 selected.
+Data Bits DB13 to DB0 are don't cares.
 Follow this with a second write, a NOP condition, 0x000000.
-During this write, the data from the m register is clocked out on the SDO line, that is, data clocked out will contain the data from the m register in Bits DB13 to DB0, and the top 10 bits contain the address information as previously written.
+During this write, the data from the m register is clocked out on the DOUT line, that is, data clocked out contains the data from the m register in Bits DB13 to DB0, and the top 10 bits contain the address information as previously written.
 In readback mode, the SYNC signal must frame the data.
 Data is clocked out on the rising edge of SCLK and is valid on the falling edge of the SCLK signal.
-If the SCLK idles high between the write and read operations of a readback operation, the first bit of data is clocked out on the falling edge of SYNC.
+If the SCLK idles high between the write and read operations of a readback operation, the first bit of data is clocked out on the falling edge of $\overline{\text{SYNC}}$.